 One Big Voice has become an important part of the school year and is a highlight for students and teachers.
-Donna Marwick-O’Brien continues to write, arrange and develop the musical programme and provide opportunities for as many students as possible in the roles of soloists, vocal groups, comperes, dancers and in 2018 instrumentalists were also highlighted.
-In 2017, more than 130 students participated in these roles.
+Donna Marwick-O’Brien continues to write, arrange and develop the musical programme and provide opportunities for as many students as possible in the roles of soloists, vocal groups, comperes, dancers and in 2018 and 2019 instrumentalists were also highlighted.
+In 2019, more than 130 students participated in these roles.
 The repertoire and professional development provided annually assists music and classroom teachers in their school environment.

 The teachers involved in One Big Voice work as a team.
 They are talented, hardworking and enthusiastic, preparing their students for this special experience.